Competition with the Private Sector

 - The activity is carried out due to the importance of maintaining the quality of the institution.

-Departments engaged in institutional activities, which have not previously been reviewed and approved by the Competition with the Private Sector Review Committee, shall request committee review and documented approval by contacting Iowa State University's Assistant Vice President for Business Services.
+Departments engaged in institutional activities, which have not previously been reviewed and approved by the Competition with the Private Sector Review Committee, shall request committee review and documented approval by contacting Iowa State University's Division of Operations and Finance.
 No sales of products shall be conducted solely for the purpose of profiting from the public sale.
 Sales of products or services to the general public shall be secondary and incidental to the primary function of the university.
 Departments shall not seek to advertise or promote sales for the purpose of increasing the volume of general public sales without approval of the Competition with the Private Sector Review Committee.